qiime2/docs/source/tutorials/utilities.rst

 As you can see, the citations for this particular visualization are presented above in `BibTeX format <http://www.bibtex.org/>`_.

-We can also see the citations for a specific plugin:
+We can also :ref:`see the citations for a specific plugin<plugin-specific-citations>`:

 .. command-block::
    :stdout: